Peer Support at 180 Medical

 Daniel

-Daniel has been with 180 Medical for over a year now, and he currently serves as both a Confirmation Specialist and Peer Support Team member.
+Daniel has been with 180 Medical for over a year and currently serves as both a Confirmation Specialist and a Peer Support Team member.
 As someone living with a spinal cord injury himself, Daniel offers practical advice and encouragement to others who may be adjusting to catheter use or facing new challenges.
 Outside of work, he plays with the TIRR Texans Low-Point Wheelchair Rugby team (now two-time national champions as of 2025).
 His care, compassion, and dedication shine through in everything he does, both on and off the court.

 Ryan